bioinfologics/w2rap/README.md

 ```
 kat comp -n -t 16 -m 27 -n -H10000000000 -I10000000000 -o lmp_vs_pe '/path/to/trimmed_lmp_R1_lib1.fastq /path/to/trimmed_lmp_R2_lib1.fastq' '/path/to/pe_R1.fastq /path/to/pe_R2.fastq'

+kat plot spectra-mx -o lmp_vs_pe_spectra_mx.png -x 200 --intersection lmp_vs_pe-main.mx
 ```

 <img src="images/lmp_vs_pe_k27-main.mx.density.png"  width="450" height="400">

+As they come from the same sample, there should be no content in the LMP data which is not present in the PE data, and vice versa.
+Hence, there should be no exclusive content.

 b) Map the reads to a reference and generate an insert size histogram to check the insert size and the shape of the distribution.